Empire of

 Throne

 The Empress, Chamberlain, and a small retinue of courtiers curate the mythic backbone of Tamalaya: eras, auspices, regnal names, and great proclamations.
+The Court also confirms investitures and maintains the ceremonial calendar.

 Head of Court